 Creation of the gallery and research on the portraits has been a painstaking but rewarding undertaking.

-Special thanks to Jay Volk, Joan Guerin and Zack Tanner of WQED Interactive for their work on the web pages.
+Special thanks to Jay Volk, Joan Guerin, Zack Tanner and Jeremy Saylor of WQED Interactive for their work on the web pages.
 Paula Zetter shared her graphic design expertise.
 Maria Pisano and Dave Hallewell helped spread the word through marketing and social media.
-The video on this gallery page was shot and edited by the talented Paul Ruggieri.
+The documentaries and videos were shot and edited by the talented Paul Ruggieri and Pierina Morelli.

-Assisting over the past several years in researching the troop portraits and journal entries: interns Sarafina Brooks, Julia Carpey, Brian Elliott, Chelsey Frey, Jeremy Erhlich, Samantha Gorsuch, Jodi Lincoln, Corey McDermot, Keaton Smith, Azia Squire, Hunter Tresnicky and Peter Vogel.
+Assisting over the past several years in researching the troop portraits and journal entries: interns Sarafina Brooks, Julia Carpey, Shannon Caruso, Katie Conboy, Brian Elliott, Chelsey Frey, Jeremy Erhlich, Samantha Gorsuch, Jodi Lincoln, Nathalie Martinez, Corey McDermot, Keaton Smith, Azia Squire, Hunter Tresnicky and Peter Vogel.

-Christina Carlton, US Navy, ITC, Francesca Cumero and Karan Ciotti are with Angelo's Angels, a California-based dog tag research and return organization.
+Christina Carlton, US Navy, ITC, Francesca Cumero Christine Coleman Cook and Karan Ciotti are with Angelo's Angels, a California-based dog tag research and return organization.
 They learned of the Elizabeth Black portrait project and generously volunteered their research skills to successfully find families.

 Norma Chase, a Pittsburgh attorney, has also volunteered her expertise in finding these veterans or their families.